dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 ## State Synchronization

 The message routing layer implements another feature quite unique to the Internet Computer.
-As described above, every checkpointing interval, i.e., around every 10 minutes, the complete subnet state is certified by the subnet through a BLS threshold signature on a Merkle-tree-like structure--the manifest--and made available as part of a catch-up package.
+As described above, every checkpointing interval, i.e., around every 10 minutes, the complete subnet state is certified by the subnet through a BLS threshold signature on a Merkle-tree-like structure – the manifest – and made available as part of a catch-up package.
 As the name already suggests, a catch-up package allows a node to catch-up if it has fallen behind, e.g., because it was down for some time.
 In addition, it allows new nodes to join, e.g., if the subnet is to grow in size or a node needs to be replaced because of having been destroyed in a disaster.
 Such a node can download the latest catch-up package and validate its signature with the public subnet key.
 Once verified, the new node can download the state corresponding to the checkpoint.